Tes3103/sweet-cake-for-all1/README.md

   ![String data input](documentation/wrongdatainput2.png)

-  when a user input a sales data with out comma, the data automation will raise an error, to correct the input.
+  when a user input a sales data with comma separation, the data automation will raise an error, to correct the input.

   ![data input without a comma](documentation/wrongdatainput.png)